 If you’ve been paying attention to the news, you’ve noticed an increasing concern about the effects of climate change.
-Perhaps you are already taking action to help slow the effects of it, or maybe you need clarity around why it’s important to understand how it is impacting you, your community, and environment as whole.
+Perhaps you are already taking action to help slow the effects of it, or maybe you need clarity around why it’s important to understand how it is impacting you, your community, and the environment as a whole.

-The course explores a variety of subjects.
-“Topics include the effects of acid rain, the greenhouse effect as related to carbon footprint, how warmer air and surface temperatures brought on by climate change impact corals and alter coral reef environments and how global sea-level rise might affect our coastal megacities,” said Dr. Avijit Gangopadhyay, Professor of Oceanography at SMAST, who teaches the class.
+An undergraduate course, Introduction to Climate (MAR 115) will shed light on the various impacts of climate change.
+“The course will explore a variety of topics, such as the effects of rising temperatures, the greenhouse effect as related to carbon footprint, how warmer air and temperatures brought on by climate change impact environments, and how global sea-level rise might affect our coastal megacities,” said Dr. Avijit Gangopadhyay, Professor of Oceanography at SMAST.

 About Avijit Gangopadhyay

 Dr. Gangopadhyay’s research focuses on the effects of climate change on the Gulf Stream, and in turn, how climate change affects the weather in the United States and Europe, and impacts the marine ecosystem on the New England shelf.